 Just as country pubs were a focus of rural life, so basic back-street locals often formed the heart of working class urban communities.
 Typically they have a public bar (where the counter is found) and one or more 'better' rooms where the drink used to cost a little more.
 Few remain much as they did a century ago but you can still enjoy the original character of such pubs at Circus Tavern, Manchester; the Turf Tavern, Bloxwich, West Midlands; the Vine, Tunstall, Staffordshire; the Oxford Bar, Edinburgh; and the Railway, Altrincham, Greater Manchester.

 The 'golden age' of pub building in the UK was around 1900.
-Pubs were then having to compete as never before for people's disposable cash against attractions like organised sports, varied theatrical entertainments (and soon the cinema), excursions, and quite new for the working classes holidays by the sea.
+Pubs were then having to compete as never before for people's disposable cash against attractions like organised sports, varied theatrical entertainments (and soon the cinema), excursions, and the new phenomenon of members of the working class taking holidays by the sea.
 The temperance movement had been active since the early Victorian period campaigning against the evils of drink and the places where it was consumed: if pubs couldn't all be closed, they ought to be reduced in number and improved.
 And the brewers were the people to do it!
 They were busy buying up pubs to tie up the supply and spent huge amounts in making them more attractive places to drink.

 The most magnificent pubs from the late Victorian and early Edwardian pub-building boom are the Philharmonic and also the Vines in Liverpool, and the Crown Bar, Belfast.
 Superb examples can be found in central London at the Princess Louise, Holborn, and the Argyll Arms right by Oxford Circus tube station.
 Leeds has the Garden Gate; Birmingham the Bartons Arms; Edinburgh the Café Royal; Glasgow the Horseshoe Bar; and Cardiff the Golden Cross.